Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Method

-Given that a higher $\alpha$ indicates greater confidence, and a smaller Laplace scale $b$ (e.g., $e^{\beta_1}$ or $e^{\beta_2}$) implies a more concentrated (i.e., deterministic) distribution.
-Leveraging this observation, we define a normalized confidence map:
+Given that a higher $\alpha$ indicates greater confidence, and a smaller Laplace scale $b$ (e.g., $e^{\beta_1}$ or $e^{\beta_2}$) implies a more concentrated, i.e., more deterministic, distribution, we define a normalized confidence map:

-which down-weights unreliable flow vectors, especially in occluded or motion-ambiguous regions, thereby improving robustness in the video-level recovery.
+which down-weights unreliable flow vectors, especially in occluded or motion-ambiguous regions, thereby improving robustness in multi-frame forensic reconstruction.

 The total training objective is finally defined as:

 where $\mathcal{L}_{\text{img}}$ enforces image fidelity, while $\mathcal{L}_{\text{MoL}}$ achieves motion capture by explicitly modeling uncertainty.